 Warning: Once enabled, anyone with access to the direct video URL will have unrestricted access to that source file.

-To enable API File Access navigate to ‘Account Settings’ > ‘API’ and check the box for ‘Enable API file access.’
-Click ‘Save API Settings’ once your are done.
+To enable API File Access, navigate to ‘Account Settings’ > ‘API’ and check the box for ‘Enable API file access.’
+Click ‘Save API Settings’ once you are done.